-2027 Decrease consumption of water to 105 litres/person/day in homes.
+14. Maintain and improve the water quality of the regions rivers and groundwater and manage water resources sustainably steady decline in the proportion of waste to landfill.
+Targets: achieve at least 'good' status in all water bodies by 2015.
+Decrease consumption of water to 105 litres/person/day in homes.
 Trends: river quality in the Borough remains poor/moderate; consumption of water remains high.
 The quality of Waterways needs to improve.
 For example, Hoe Stream has poor ecological quality, Basingstoke Canal is moderate quality and Wey is also moderate.
-Water consumption is high and needs to be reduced.
+Water + Policy will have direct positive effects on water quality. + + + consumption is high and needs to be reduced.
 Thames region saw an overall 8% reduction in water pollution incidents between 2007 and 2008.
 Area has been identified as having water stress.
 The Climate Change SPD has measures to minimise water consumption.
 15. Reduce the need to travel.
-Encourage safe, sustainable transport options and make best use of existing transport infrastructure Targets: decrease travel by car; decrease need to travel and distance travelled; increase use of non-car modes; increase level of satisfaction with ease of access to work by any mode; maintain bus patronage and improve punctuality of services.
-Trends: proportion of people travelling to work by car remains static (57.79% in 2011); increase in cycling infrastructure; increase in rail 0 0 0 0 passengers; increase in proportion of new residential development within 30 minutes public transport time of key services Proportion of children travelling to school by car has not significantly changed since 2001.
-Core Strategy requires development that generates significant traffic to be accompanied by travel plans.
-The area continues to have significant investment in cycle infrastructure.
-There has been 60% increase in dedicated cycle facilities in the area between 2008 and 2011.
-This is encouraging a shift from car based travel to cycling for short/medium distance journeys.
-The railway station is the fourth busiest in the South East (excluding London).
-The Core Strategy directs most new development to the main centres where service and facilities are mainly n located to minimise the need to travel
+Encourage safe, sustainable transport options and make best use of existing transport Targets: decrease travel by car; decrease need to travel and distance travelled; increase use of non-car modes; increase level of satisfaction with ease of access to work by any mode; maintain bus patronage and 0 0 0 0

+infrastructure improve punctuality of services.

+Trends: proportion of people travelling

+to work by car remains static (57.79%

+in 2011); increase in cycling

+infrastructure; increase in rail

+passengers; increase in proportion of

+new residential development within 30

+minutes public transport time of key

+services

+Proportion of children travelling to

+school by car has not significantly

+changed since 2001.
+Core Strategy

+require development that generates

+significant traffic to be accompanied

+by travel plans.
+The area continue to

+have significant investment in cycle

+infrastructure.
+There has been 60%

+increase in dedicated cycle facilities in

+the area between 2008 and 2011.

+This is encouraging a shift from car

+based travel to cycling for

+short/medium distance journeys.
+The

+railway station is the fourth busiest in

+the South East (excluding London).

+The Core Strategy directs most new

+development to the main centres

+where service and facilities are mainly

+located to minimise the need to travel.

+l